BlueBrain/plastyfire/README.rst

   source setupenv.sh  # it has hardcoded virtualenv and x86_64 path, which you might want to change python thresholdfinder.py {config_path} {post_gid}

-To speed things up one can launch these in batches of 5000 on BBP, using the generated launchscripts.
+To speed things up one can launch these in batches of 5000 on BB5, using the generated launchscripts.

 Merge results and output new connectome in SONATA format